planeasy-webgis/planeasy-crowdsourcing-framework/docs/README.md

 ## 🔐 Privacy and Ethics

-All projects based on the PlanEasy Crowdsourcing System must:
+All projects based on the PlanEasy Crowdsourcing Framework must:
 - Follow the **GDPR (Article 89)** framework for scientific research.
 - Apply **pseudonymization** and **data separation** to protect personal information.
-- Share only **anonymized and aggregated datasets** for scientific and civic purposes.
+- Share only **anonymized and/or aggregated datasets** for scientific and civic purposes.

 For full details, refer to
 👉 [Privacy and Consent Guidelines](docs/PRIVACY_GUIDELINES.md).